zx80/flask-simple-auth/docs/TUTORIAL.md

         return False
 ```

-Then when register it in the initialization:
+Then register it in the auth initializations:

 ```python
 # append to "init_app" in "auth.py"